UPPER DECK BASEBALL CARDS BY YEAR

 Upper Deck released their first baseball card set in 1989 and it was an immediate success.
 Featuring glossy photography, precise registration, and quality card stock not seen before in the industry, the ’89 Upper Deck set became a collector favorite.
 Roster highlights included rookie cards of Barry Larkin, Gregg Jefferies, and Sammy Sosa.
 The set size was modest at 132 cards but it helped introduce Upper Deck’s premium approach.
 Successful sales and collector enthusiasm set the stage for future growth.

-Read also: 1992 DONRUSS BASEBALL CARDS THE ROOKIES
+Read also: VALUABLE 1988 DONRUSS BASEBALL CARDS

 1990s – Dominating the Decade (3,287 characters)